HugoBlox/theme-academic-cv/content/home/resources.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 3  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 4  # Order that this section will appear.

-title = "Testing"
+title = "Resources"
-subtitle = "As of April 27, 2020, Timor-Leste has made 480 tests.
-That's more tests per 1,000 people than Indonesia, but less that the Philippines or Vietnam."
+subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.